 So I embrace my sensualist mindset and seek to surround myself with what thrills me.
 That includes what I wear.
-I don’t like to wear garbage and garbage in abundance.
+I don’t like to wear garbage; and in our world, garbage exists in abundance.
 Whenever I can, as often as I can, I dress myself with intention.
 Regardless of the price point, if I’m not compelled, I don’t buy it.
 This helps me avoid buyer’s remorse, which I’ve been told is a thing.

 When I dress with intention, I am often drawn to the story behind the piece.
 The beauty of who made it and how it was made connects with me.
 The makeup of the fabric and how it feels on my body will either make me feel comfortable or distracted.
 The symbolism represented in patterns or colors excite my imagination.
 When story and comfort combine and my imagination is sparked, my creativity keeps flowing.
 I feel in alignment, and alignment is the true luxury.